wp-plugins/social-media-feather/readme.txt

 == Changelog ==

+= 1.7.5 =
+* Updated social network links descriptions to be more clear

 = 1.7.4 =
 * Cache provider list to improve performance when social buttons are shown many times